 I’ve previously written about how to replace your Xfinity modem with your own as the most efficient way to get rid of your Xfinity modem rental fee and cut your Comcast bill (without having to negotiate with Comcast).
 The process is the same as replacing any ISP’s modem with your own, so this lesson is applicable to any ISP that allows you to do so:

-- Buy a compatible modem and router (see links and recommendations below)
+- Buy a compatible modem and router (see my recommendations below).

 - Connect your devices.

-- Return your leased ISP modem – and get a receipt in case they try to charge you!
+- Return your leased modem – and get a receipt in case they try to charge you (keep an eye on future bills to make sure the modem rental fee is removed)!
 Here is a list of Xfinity’s store locations where you can return your device.

 What Should I Replace my Comcast Modem/Router with?